 Some of the most enjoyable projects in among my recent work have been the ones that involve a bit of each of my services, like the work I have completed for FuseFit and Easy Prep.
 Both of these entailed designing the websites along with creating promotional material such as leaflets, social media graphics and for Easy Prep, a logo and branding style.
 For more on these, click on the images to visit the project pages.

 You may also have seen that my wife, Rachel alongside Andy at La Calavera College have started an Embalming & Mortuary Science Podcast called The Eternal Debate which seems to be going down very well within their industry and beyond.
 My part in this venture has been to handle the branding direction, create the website and even produce the damn thing!

 Again, this isn’t something I’ve ever really done before but I’ll never let that stop me giving it a go.
 In truth, I did have a bit of recording experience from years gone by and launching the podcast has drawn on those skills.
 There is plenty to work on in terms of my audio production skills but it’s definitely a rewarding learning curve.
 You can listen to the latest episode below if you fancy!

 Okay then, so what’s next for Carline Design?

 Well, I’m currently working on my third website for the people at Richard Whittaker Ltd. Having done their main site a few years ago and the Yeung’s Chinese Foods website last summer, they have now asked me to re-design the website for their Pure Gluten Free brand.
 The project is an e-commerce website for selling their popular gluten and allergen free food products.
-Work on that has already began and it is set to be launched at the end of April 2020.
+Work on that starts next week and it is set to be launched at the end of April 2020.

 After that there’s another e-commerce website and branding project for a range of CBD products before I tackle my biggest assignment yet.
 I’m really happy to say that I’ve had the green light to take on the mammoth task of completely re-modelling the British Institute of Embalmers website.